TheTsarDev/jtac_tab_rewrite/README.md

-# JTACTab: Advanced Support Module RE-WRITE
+# JTACTab: Advanced Support Module RE-WRITE (Experimental Branch)

 Remastered for Arma 2023 to carry on the work done by "LifeReapr".
-Original author is "Sushi", big thanks for making this all those years ago.
+Original author is "Sushi"—big thanks for making this all those years ago.

-## Description
+## **Description**

-* Introducing the JTAC Tab Re-Write for ArmA 3 – your advanced JTAC system.
-This latest version allows you to efficiently request close air support from both fixed and rotary-wing aircraft, as well as set up rotary-wing transport missions complete with escort if necessary.
-Take control as the JTAC, specify the ideal IP (Initial Point)/BP (Battle Position), mark friendly locations, set your abort code and choose the munitions for your CAS mission.

-* JTAC Tab mirrors real-world CAS and TRANS requests within the limitations of the engine.
-Just like in real-life scenarios, when you mark a target with smoke, you'll need to confirm the smoke color when the pilot requests it.
-While staying true to the spirit of the original mod, a few details have been thoughtfully adjusted, created, and are being developed for the best JTAC mod on the workshop.

-* JTAC TAB is also easy to use for mission makers.
-There are 4 modules to put and synchronize on the map.
-You can just “place and play”, as well as adjust each CAS parameters for your own.
-You can customize your airframe selections to pre-defined choices or a custom class.
+The **Experimental Branch** of the **JTAC Tab Re-Write** introduces **persistent JTAC roles** and **improved respawn handling**, ensuring a more reliable and immersive experience on dedicated servers.

+* **New in This Branch:**
+  - **JTAC role persistence:** Players assigned JTAC via the module will automatically regain access after death.
+  - **Improved respawn functionality:** JTACs keep their tablet and UAV terminal after respawn.
+  - **Prevention of unauthorized access:** Non-JTACs will not gain access upon respawn.
+  - **Fully automated integration:** No mission file edits required.
+  - **Optimized for dedicated servers:** Ensures stability and smooth functionality across sessions.

-* Features:
+* **Core Features:**
 ```
-∙ JTAC tablet (available if player have UAV Terminal in slot)
+∙ JTAC tablet (available if player has UAV Terminal in slot)
 ∙ IP/BP Selection
 ∙ Friendly Troop Position Identifier
-∙ Abort codes for abort requested CAS
+∙ Abort codes for CAS cancellation
-∙ Fixed and rotary wings CAS
+∙ Fixed and rotary-wing CAS
-∙ JTAC can choose different types of munitions and attack approach (GBU, CBU, GAU, AGM and APK)
+∙ JTAC can choose munitions and attack approach (GBU, CBU, GAU, AGM, APK)
-∙ Different types of target marking (laser, smoke, IR Strobe)
+∙ Multiple target marking methods (laser, smoke, IR Strobe)
-∙ Pilots recognize smoke color, JTAC operator must confirm smoke before CAS engages
+∙ Pilots confirm smoke color before engaging
-∙ Rotary wings can hover in BP, and JTAC operator decide of munitions type and time of engagement
+∙ Rotary-wing hover & controlled engagement
-∙ Transport request for rotary wings
+∙ Transport requests for rotary-wing assets
-∙ Taxi can be called with an armed escort if enemy is in the area
+∙ Armed escort option for transport missions
-∙ Day / Night marking target system
+∙ Day/Night target marking system
-∙ Live tracking of requested unit
+∙ Live tracking of requested units
-∙ Realistic request templates (within Arma limitations with AI)
+∙ Realistic request templates (AI-friendly within Arma limitations)
 ∙ EDEN Modules (JTAC Enable, CAS (FW), CAS (RW), Transport)
 ∙ JTAC operator field manual (PDF)
 ```

-* Placement
+## **Module Placement**
-You Must place down the modules in eden editor, and be carrying a UAV Terminal to get the addAction
+To use the system, you must place the **JTAC modules** in **Eden Editor** and be carrying a **UAV Terminal** to access the interface.

 ```
 ∙ JTAC Enable